avanishgarg/SuppyMan/README.md

 SuppyMan introduces non-conventional interaction techniques for controlling Superman's movement:

-- __Head Movement__: Tilt your head left or right to move Superman in the respective direction.
+- __Head Movement__: Move your head forward or backward and control Superman's movement.
-- __Fist Movement__: Make a fist with your hand to make Superman fly upwards.
+- __Fist Movement__: Make a fist with your hand and control Superman's movement.

 Experiment with these new controls and navigate Superman through the obstacles to achieve a high score!
 ## Installation